 “Swipes for the Homeless” was founded as a university-recognized student group at UCLA in September 2009 by UCLA sophomore Bryan Pezeshki.
 Pezeshki asked students to go directly into university dining halls, “swipe” meals to go, which he and a few friends would then deliver to the local homeless population.
 In December 2009, he was joined by Thach “Tak” Nguyen, a student government council member, whose office combined efforts with Bryan to expand upon the scope and impact of Swipes for the Homeless.
 They institutionalized the program and established an agreement with dining services to allow students to donate their meal swipes.
 The meal swipes are then transferred into non-perishable goods and delivered to the local homeless population.
-In its first year, Swipes for the Homeless at UCLA collected over 10,000 pounds of food and in its past two years has reached over 30,000 pounds, while becoming one of the most recognized groups on the public university campus.
+In its first year, Swipes for the Homeless at UCLA collected over 10,000 pounds of food and in its past three years has reached over 65,000 pounds, while becoming one of the most recognized groups on the public university campus.

-This quickly led to its expansion onto several college campuses worldwide, amongst those being USC, UC and University of Paris in France.
+This quickly led to its expansion onto several college campuses worldwide, amongst those being USC, UC San Diego and University of Paris in France.
 In April of 2012, after a nationwide search and vetting of thousands of applicants, President Obama recognized our organization as one of five “Champions of Change,” personally inviting our group to the White House to honor us for our impact on the community.
 “Swipes” has since become a state-certified 501(c)3 non- profit organization with the aim of spreading its impact on to every campus in the world.

 Swipes for the Homeless is an international, 501(c)3 non-profit organization consisting of a coalition of university and college chapters located throughout the world.
 Our dual mission is to tangibly and tactically partner with college campuses to alleviate hunger while raising young people’s awareness of homelessness and hunger through education and outreach.